HextaStudio/HextaUI/cli/README.md

-Sure, I've updated the documentation based on the new changes:
+I've updated the documentation based on the new changes:

 ## HextaUI - Modern UI Library